akriegler/akriegler.github.io/_pages/activities.md

 ## I Can't Believe It's Not Better!

-I am an active member of the [ICBINB initiative](https://icbinb.github.io/) in the Machine Learning community since April 2023 and organized the workshop [Failure Modes in the Age of Foundation Models](https://sites.google.com/view/icbinb-2023/home) at NeurIPS 2023 with them.
+I am an active member of the [ICBINB initiative](https://icbinb.github.io/) in the Machine Learning community since April 2023 and organized multiple workshops at NeurIPS and ICLR with them.

 ## Reviews